Foster Carers Expenses

 Some agencies pay their foster carers a retainer which is a weekly allowance before a planned placement is made.
 The retainer is made to secure the fostering placement and to fund any placement meetings.

 Children in foster care who are aged 3 or 4 years old will be able to receive 30 hours free childcare, if the following criteria are met:

-Where these is a single foster parent family, the foster parent is engaging in paid work outside their role as a foster parent;
+- Where there is a single foster parent family, the foster parent is engaging in paid work outside their role as a foster parent;

 Fostering children is a 24 hour job that is demanding at times and, like in any family, it’s sometimes better if everyone has a break.